-Some people take unplanned or “emergency” naps when they suddenly and unexpectedly find yourself exhausted and need to take a nap before you can continue on with your day.
+Some people take unplanned or “emergency” naps when they suddenly and unexpectedly find themselves exhausted and need to take a nap before you can continue on with your day.
 For example, a college student might need to take an unexpected midday nap before they can continue studying for an upcoming test.
-If you often find yourself in need of an emergency nap, the Cleveland Clinic says, you are likely sleep deprived (meaning you don’t get enough sleep overall).
+If you often find yourself in need of an emergency nap, the Cleveland Clinic says, you are likely to be sleep deprived (meaning you don’t get enough sleep overall).

-This type of napping takes place when you take a nap at the same time every day.
-Habitual napping might include the scheduled naps that children take or the siesta nap that people in many cultures enjoy after lunch.
+There are also the types of naps that happen every day around the same time, this is called habitual napping.
+Examples might include the scheduled naps that children take or the siesta nap that people in many cultures enjoy after lunch.

 How Do Naps Influence The Brain?